-Each year, details of the Society's Annual General Meeting (AGM) and ballot for the election of Directors are sent to Members who are eligible to vote.
-Members are encouraged to vote either by personal attendance (although this was not possible in 2020 or 2021 as a consequence of the pandemic), by voting online or by using voting forms.
-These online votes and voting forms are part of the ballot entitling Members to vote or to appoint a proxy to vote for them at the AGM if they are unable, or decide not, to attend.
+Each year details of the Society's Annual General Meeting (AGM) and ballot for the election of Directors are sent to Members who are eligible to vote.
+Members are encouraged to vote either by personal attendance, by voting online or by using voting forms.
+These online votes and voting forms are part of the ballot entitling Members to vote or to appoint a proxy to vote for them at the AGM if they are unable or decide not to attend.
 All proxy votes are counted by an independent agency.